-Finally, after being out sick for most of the year with a work-related illness, I came back only to find that Gonna would not accommodate my need for a quieter work environment, and felt they could short my bonus despite a terrific year, so I responded to the hey recruiting I had been under from two former colleagues who had left for Deutsche Bank.
+Finally, after being out sick for most of the year in 1996 with a work-related illness, I came back only to find that Goldman would not accommodate my need for a quieter work environment, and felt they could short my bonus despite a terrific year, so I responded to the intense recruiting from two former Colleagues at Deutsche Bank..

 The Bank wanted to build a world-class mortgage department, and wanted me to create a Commercial Mortgage and Real Estate Finance Department to rival the big boys.
-It seemed ludicrous, but I had the confidence from having done it before.
-Despite the Head of Global Markets, Edson Mitchell, having lied to get me to move - telling me he had already obtained all the Board and Credit Risk Management approvals needed - I worked through the process myself, and within 18 months we were in the top 4 with a bullet, heading for the top spot.
+It seemed ludicrously ambitious, but I had confidence from having done it before at Prudential and First Boston.
+Despite DB's Head of Global Markets, Edson Mitchell, having lied to get me to move - telling me he had already obtained all the Board and Credit Risk Management approvals needed - I worked through the process myself, and within 18 months we were in the top 4 with a bullet, heading for the top spot.
 Plus, we were making money at the rate of over $200 million a year!
 It was an amazing ride.
 Alas, late in 1998, the credit markets totally imploded globally, after the default of Russia and then the collapse of the biggest hedge fund in the world, Long Term Capital.
 Mitchell took the chance to purge any manager who was not completely under his thumb - which I most definitely was not - and cut my staff 40%.
-Nonetheless, the business I build remained, and within a couple years was back on top, unchanged from the machine I had built.
+Nonetheless, the business I built remained, and within a couple years was back on top, unchanged from the machine I had built, where it remained for 20 years.
 It was like building a self-driving LeMans winner by hand, and watching them give it to someone else to sit in.

 By then, I had soured on Wall Street.
 Everywhere I worked, except for Larry Fink at First Boston, and briefly Mike Mortara at Goldman (before he transferred out of the department) management were dishonest, thieving crooks.
 Whatever you think of Wall Street, the truth is much worse.
 I tried to capture some of this in my novel, Nothing Personal, by describing in simple terms how the "white shoe" firms manipulate and abuse their clients' trust.
 I decided that I had enough.
 Though several firms expressed an interest in bringing me on to build them a department, I'd had enough of reporting to people I did not like or trust.